Glutenfree & vegan thin Dutch pancakes from oat and buckwheat flour

 Instructions

-• Mix all the flour with the salt.
+• Mix the flours with the salt.
 Then poor in the water (or almond /coconut milk) en mix

 • Warm the pan between medium and high heat.
 I set my induction on 7, but every 'stove' and pan are different.